-- Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime; and - Ensuring that gambling is conducted in a fair and open way; and - Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 1.3 The aim of the Authority in this Statement is to address the impact of licensed premises in terms of crime and disorder arising from gambling and to ensure that their location and internal layout are appropriate with a view to protecting children and vulnerable persons.
-The Authority is committed to partnership with all stakeholders with a view to the promotion of this aim. - 1.4 The Authority will, in the statutory discharge of its functions, have particular regard to the principles to be applied in exercising its powers: - under Section 157 of the Act to designate in writing a body competent to advise the Authority about the protection of children from harm; - under Section 158 of the Act to determine whether a person is an interested party in relation to a premises licence or in relation to an application for or in respect of a premises licence. - 1.5 Subject to statutory provision, a review of this Statement will take place periodically and any revisions to the Statement will be made taking into account information collated over a period of time, the outcomes of related initiatives at central and local government level and following appropriate consultation. - 1.6 Nothing in this Statement should be regarded or interpreted as any indication that any statutory requirement of gambling or other law is to be overridden.
+- Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime; and - Ensuring that gambling is conducted in a fair and open way; and - Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 1.3 The aim of the Authority in this Statement is to state the principles that are to be applied by the Licensing Authority when exercising its functions and to address the impact of licensed premises in terms of crime and disorder arising from gambling and to ensure that their location and internal layout are appropriate with a view to protecting children and vulnerable persons.
+The Authority is committed to partnership with all stakeholders with a view to the promotion of this aim. - 1.4 The Authority will, in the statutory discharge of its functions, have particular regard to the principles to be applied in exercising its powers: - under Section 157 of the Act to designate in writing a body competent to advise the Authority about the protection of children from harm; - under Section 158 of the Act to determine whether a person is an interested party in relation to a premises licence or in relation to an application for or in respect of a premises licence. - 1.5 Subject to statutory provision, a review of this Statement will take place periodically and any revisions to the Statement will be made taking into account information collated over a period of time, the outcomes of related initiatives at central and local government level and following appropriate consultation.

+1.6 Nothing in this Statement should be regarded or interpreted as any indication that any statutory requirement of gambling or other law is to be overridden.